HNygard/election-eva-admin/readme.md

 - EVA Admin 2019 was git sha fd7009b544eecb4ac7789d3be08d985e86bbcc91 "admin-2019.22.7829"
 - This was downloaded 08.06.2019 from:
 https://www.valg.no/valg-i-norge/valggjennomforing-i-norge/elektronisk-valgadministrasjonssystem/systemdokumentasjon-og-kildekode-i-eva
 - Looks like no change at all basically.
+Adds jackson-jaxrs-json-provider as dependency.

+## Findings
+- 'admin-docker' missing
+- 'admin-testing' missing
+- 'admin-other' missing

 # EVA Admin